-As per Section 2(10) of the Companies Act, 2013 "Board of Directors" or "Board", in relation to a company means the collective body of directors of the company appointed to the Board of the Company.
+As per Section 2(10) of the Companies Act, 2013 "Board of Directors" or "Board", in relation to a company means the collective body of directors of the company.

 A board of directors is a body of elected or appointed members who jointly oversee the activities of a company.
 They are also referred as board of governors, board of managers, board of regents, board of trustees or simply referred to as "the board".